webp-sh/webp_server_go/README.md

 ### 4. Nginx proxy_pass

-Let Nginx to `proxy_pass http://localhost:3333/;`, and your WebP Server is on-the-fly.
+You can make your WebP server on-the-fly by configuring Nginx to `proxy_pass http://localhost:3333/;`.

 ## Advanced Usage

-For supervisor, Docker sections or detailed Nginx configuration, please read our documentation at [https://docs.webp.sh/](https://docs.webp.sh/)
+For more information on configuring the WebP Server with supervisor, Docker, or detailed Nginx settings, please refer to our documentation located at: [https://docs.webp.sh/](https://docs.webp.sh/)

 ## Support us

-If you find this project useful, please consider supporting us [becoming a sponsor](https://github.com/sponsors/webp-sh) or using Stripe
+Consider supporting this project if you find it useful by becoming a sponsor through [becoming a sponsor](https://github.com/sponsors/webp-sh) or using Stripe.

 | USD(Card, Apple Pay and Google Pay)              | SEK(Card, Apple Pay and Google Pay)              | CNY(Card, Apple Pay, Google Pay and Alipay)      |
 |--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|